 On behalf of our board of directors, it is our pleasure to cordially invite you to attend the Annual Meeting of Stockholders of Datadog, Inc., a Delaware corporation.
-The Annual Meeting will be held virtually, via live webcast at www.virtualshareholdermeeting.com/DDOG2020, originating from New York, New York, on Thursday, June 11, 2020 at 1:00 p.m., Eastern Time.
+The Annual Meeting will be held virtually, via live webcast at www.virtualshareholdermeeting.com/DDOG2021, originating from New York, New York, on Thursday, June 10, 2021 at 2:00 p.m., Eastern Time.
 We believe hosting a virtual meeting enables participation by more of our stockholders, while lowering the cost of conducting the meeting.
-Further, we believe the virtual meeting format is even more critical in light of the recent COVID-19 pandemic, as the safety of our employees, communities and stockholders is our first priority.
+Further, we believe the virtual meeting format is critical in light of the ongoing COVID-19 pandemic, as the safety of our employees, communities and stockholders is our first priority.
 Stockholders attending the virtual meeting will be afforded the same rights and opportunities to participate as they would at an in-person meeting.
 We encourage you to attend online and participate.
-We recommend that you log in a few minutes before 1:00 p.m., Eastern Time, on June 11, 2020 to ensure you are logged in when the Annual Meeting starts.
+We recommend that you log in a few minutes before 2:00 p.m., Eastern Time, on June 10, 2021 to ensure you are logged in when the Annual Meeting starts.